-- If you have upgraded from a version before version 10.00, run the onmode -BC 2 command to enable the large chunk mode.
-By default, when IBM Informix is first initialized or restarted, Informix starts with the large chunk mode enabled.
-For information about the onmode utility, see the IBM Informix Administrator's Reference. - 2.
-Create a buffer pool that corresponds to the page size of the dbspace.
+- 1. If you upgraded from a version before version 10.00, run the onmode -BC 2 command to enable the large chunk mode.
+By default, when IBM Informix is first initialized or restarted, Informix starts with the large chunk mode enabled. - 2.
+Optional: Create a buffer pool that corresponds to the page size of the dbspace.
 You can use the onparams utility or the BUFFERPOOL configuration parameter.
-You must do this before you create the dbspace.

-If you create a dbspace with a page size that does not have a corresponding buffer pool, Informix automatically creates a buffer pool using the default parameters defined in the onconfig configuration file.
+If you create a dbspace with a page size that does not have a corresponding buffer pool, Informix automatically creates a buffer pool using the default values for the BUFFERPOOL configuration parameter as defined in the onconfig file.